flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 **Gyroscope Calibration**

-Set the ``AUTOPILOT ORIENTATION`` if the orientation of the frame and FlytPOD are different. click on **Start Gyro Calibration** to begin.
+Set the ``AUTOPILOT ORIENTATION`` if the orientation of the frame and FlytPOD are different.
+Click on **Start Gyro Calibration** to begin.

 .. figure:: /_static/Images/gyrocalib.png
 	:align: center